Member Solutions

 Step 2: Determine the Value Proposition

-A strong value proposition also clearly differentiates your tiers.
-A basic membership might focus on essential benefits that provide consistent value at a low cost.
 In contrast, a premium membership could offer a deeper level of engagement, personal attention, or unique experiences unavailable to lower tiers.

-When members can see clear, immediate advantages to joining a particular tier, the decision to sign up—or even upgrade—becomes much easier.
+When members can see clear, immediate advantages to joining a particular tier, the decision to sign up (or even upgrade) becomes much easier.

 Step 3: Create a Clear Membership Structure